-Bev Kerr of Hound Sense is a Certified Master Trainer and Behaviour Specialist.
-Her goal is to share her insight and knowledge to help people understand their dogs better.
+Bev Kerr of Hound Sense is a Certified Master Trainer and Canine Behaviour Specialist who has been working with dogs and their humans for 20 years.

 Bev’s First Instructors – TEDDY & BEAR